Guwahati: Sports

-The sporting infrastructures especially constructed for the 33rd National Games in 2007 include the main stadium at Sarusajai— Indira Gandhi Athletic Stadium, Dr. Zakir Hussain Aquatic Complex, and the Karmabir Nabin Chandra Bordoloi A.C.
+The sporting infrastructures especially constructed for the 33rd National Games in 2007 include Indira Gandhi Athletic Stadium —the main stadium at Arjun Bhogeswar Baruah Sports Complex, Dr. Zakir Hussain Aquatic Complex, and the Karmabir Nabin Chandra Bordoloi A.C.
 Indoor Stadium.
-Other new sports structures include Maulana Md.
+Other new sports venues include Maulana Md.
 Tayabullah Hockey Stadium at Bhetapara, Deshbhakta Tarun Ram Phookan Indoor Stadium at Ulubari, Rajiv Gandhi Indoor Stadium at Amingaon, Chachal Tennis Complex and the Tepesia Sports Complex.
 The renovated sports complexes include Ganesh Mandir Indoor Stadium at Khanapara, Rudra Singha Sports Complex at Dispur and Gauhati University Sports Stadium.
-The Indira Gandhi Athletic Stadium was also the main venue of the 2016 South Asian Games, which was held from 5 to 16 February 2016.
-The stadium also hosted the Himalayan Region Games in 2017 and the FIFA U-17 World Cup in India in 2017.
+The Indira Gandhi Athletic Stadium was also the main venue of the 2016 South Asian Games and the Himalayan Region Games in 2017.

-Guwahati is home to the professional football club NorthEast United FC of Indian Super League.
+Guwahati is home to the professional football club of Indian Super League (ISL), NorthEast United FC.
 They play their home matches at the Indira Gandhi Athletic Stadium.
 It presents one of the finest football atmospheres in India.
+The stadium also hosted matches of the FIFA U-17 World Cup in 2017.

-The international cricket venue Assam Cricket Association Stadium at Barsapara, is the home of Assam cricket team.
+The international cricket venue Assam Cricket Association Stadium at Barsapara, is the home of the Assam cricket team.
 It is the largest cricket stadium in Northeast India with seating capacity of 40,000 and 2nd largest in East India.
 It hosted an India vs Australia T20I match in 2017 in its international debut.
 The first ODI in the stadium was held in 2018 between India and West Indies.